hasura/graphql-engine/docs/graphql/manual/actions/create.rst

 ------------

 An action is a GraphQL mutation.
-You have to define the GraphQL type of the arguments that the mutation accepts and the GraphQL type of the its response.
+You have to define the GraphQL type of the arguments that the mutation accepts and the GraphQL type of its response.

 To create an action, you have to: